 We only accept expressions of interest from parish or town councils.

-Expressions of interest must be made using our online form and must include:
+Expressions of interest must be made using this form and must include:

-An outline of the project and proposed timescales
+An outline of the project and why it is needed

 Stage two – full applications

 We will invite applicants whose proposals align with the overall aims of the Community Legacy Grant scheme and meet the scheme’s criteria to submit a second stage, more detailed application.
-The deadline for full applications is 15 November 2019.
+The deadline for full applications is 5 March 2021.
+We will run a training session for those for those submitting full applications in January.

 You will need to carry out consultation about your proposals before submitting a stage two full application.
 We have put together these consultation guidelines to assist you in planning your consultation.